 A new Homelessness Prevention and Rough Sleeping Strategy has been developed which takes into account current homelessness in the borough, the introduction of the Homelessness Reduction Act 2017, the impact of recent welfare reforms, and new opportunities for preventing homelessness.

-The purpose of this paper is to present the final draft of the strategy to the Housing Overview and Scrutiny Committee and to seek feedback from the Committee on its contents before its presentation to Cabinet.
+The purpose of this paper is to present the final draft of the Homelessness Reduction and Rough Sleeping Strategy 2020-2025 to Cabinet for approval.

 1. Recommendation(s)